sergio-maldonado/variational_intro/README.md

-# arclenght
+# Variational intro
-This is a simple web app where you draw a curve connecting two points and get the total arc length.
+This is a simple game where you draw a curve to try to minimise the shown integral/functional.